-You'll want to prepare for this homemade gift project by purchasing vanilla beans (the experts say they actually prefer the less expensive grade B beans for making extracts, because they have less water and more oils)...
+You'll want to prepare for this homemade gift project by purchasing vanilla beans in advance, either from the supermarket or online.
+Interestingly, the experts say they actually prefer the less expensive grade B beans for making extracts.

 ...as well as high quality bottles (I used these bottles for this tutorial, they are perfect for this project and come in a package of 12).